Whiley/RFCs/text/0000-runtime-type-information.md

   At the statement `return val` an implicit coercion is required to _retag_ `val` from type `int|null` to `bool|int|null`.
-Based on the scheme outline here this retagging can be achieved (in this case) simply be incrementing the tag value.
+Based on the scheme outline here this retagging can be achieved (in this case) simply by incrementing the tag value.

 - **Overlaps**.
 The approach outlined above works well when each case is distinct.  _But, what if they are not distinct?_ With general